 As we have mentioned, rolling resistance occurs between a rolling object and a surface.
 For practical purposes, we can stick to wheels as our round objects, since that's how all transportation on land works.
 For example, trains have solid metal wheels rolling on rails, and they too have rolling resistance slowing the train down.

-Nis the normal force, which is the vertical weight of the object: find out more about it at our normal force calculator.
+- is the normal force, which is the vertical weight of the object: find out more about it at our normal force calculator.

 And that's exactly the reason why we have created this rolling resistance calculator, so that you don't have to do all that research yourself.

 How to calculate rolling resistance using the rolling resistance calculator?

 In this rolling resistance calculator, we provide you with all the common values you might need to calculate the rolling resistance of common vehicles, e.g., bicycle rolling resistance.
 Given how variable is, and the many ways in which we can calculate it, we provide you with a bunch of presets as well as two different methods for how to calculate rolling resistance.